zakyke/fisherking/README.md

 # Fisherking
-Get files from GCS S3 and file system.
+Get and Put files from and to GCS S3 and file system.
 Can be extended with other providers.

 [Setup](SETUP.md)

 [Usage](USAGE.md)

 Roadmap:
+  Providers:
     Dropbox
     Google drive

-Getting started
-Cloude keys
-S3 keys
-GCS keys

-Roadmap:
+    One drive
+    Amazon drive
+    eMail
+    sync.com
+    Post mail
+    Box.com
+    pcloud.com
+    GitHub

+  Features:
     static keys authentication
     ENV authentication